Skip to main content

 Accessing the database (wordpress-develop docker)

-In case you need to access the database to check something (i.e. whether or not all database tables have been created), you can use the following credentials in your database tool of choice:
+In case you need to access the database to check something (i.e., whether all database tables have been created), you can use the following credentials in your database tool of choice:

 • Host - 10.254.254.254